Experiment like Spotify: Analysis of Experiments

-If you want to experiment like Spotify, check out our experimentation platform Confidence.
-It's currently available in a set of selected markets, and we're gradually adding more markets as we go.
+If you want to experiment like Spotify, check out our experimentation platform Confidence and get a personalized demo.

 At Spotify, we've gone from manually analyzing experiments in notebooks to experiment analysis that's fully automated and available in a centralized platform.
 All our many years of work, including statistical research and best practices, are fully available through Confidence.
 Instantly level up your experiment analytics and get top-of-the-line statistical methods, reliable practices, and validations that let you know your experiments are being run and set up in healthy ways.
 All crucial requirements for effectively experimenting at scale.